Genome-Function-Initiative-Oxford/CREST-GV/README.md

 conda activate base
 ```

-There are two ways to create the conda env __esvar__ environment:
+There are two ways to create the conda env __crestgv__ environment:
 1) Using mamba (if ```Mamba``` is installed), and follow the on screen instructions:
 ```
-mamba env create --file=envs/esvar.yml
+mamba env create --file=envs/crestgv.yml
 ```
 2) Using conda, and follow the on screen instructions.
 ```
-conda env create --file=envs/esvar.yml
+conda env create --file=envs/crestgv.yml
 ```

 #### Activate the environment
-Now, the __esvar__ environment is created it needs to be activated:
+Now, the __crestgv__ environment is created it needs to be activated:
 ```
-conda activate esvar
+conda activate crestgv
 ```
-You can then use ESVAR using this environment, enjoy!
+You can then use CREST-GV using this environment, enjoy!

 ### Environment installation note
-ESVAR has been successfully tested for the following operating systems: Ubuntu, CentOS, macOS (Intel CPU), and Windows.
+CREST-GV has been successfully tested for the following operating systems: Ubuntu, CentOS, macOS (Intel CPU), and Windows.
 Unfortunately, it is not possible to install on macOS with M CPUs at the moment.
-For any error in the installation step, please open an [issue](https://github.com/Genome-Function-Initiative-Oxford/ESVAR/issues) so we can give a general solution for users.
+For any error in the installation step, please open an [issue](https://github.com/Genome-Function-Initiative-Oxford/CREST-GV/issues) so we can give a general solution for users.

 ### Reproducibility :repeat:
 If required for publication, package versions within the environment can be exported as follows:
 ```
-conda activate esvar
+conda activate crestgv
-conda env export > esvar_environment_versions.yml
+conda env export > crestgv_environment_versions.yml
 ```

 ***

-## How to use ESVAR
+## How to use CREST-GV

-There are 2 ways to use ESVAR:
+There are 2 ways to use CREST-GV:

 #### 1) from a code editor (e.g., VS Code) or a web-based interactive computing (e.g., Jupyter Notebook):
 ```
 import pandas as pd
 import sys
-sys.path.append('esvar/')
+sys.path.append('crestgv/')
-from esvar import esvar
+from crestgv import crestgv

 genetic    = "genetics_test/Bcell_GO_0035456.tsv"
-es       = esvar(genetic=genetic, output="Test", collection_name="super_pbmc")
+es         = crestgv(genetic=genetic, output="Test", collection_name="super_pbmc")
-df_esvar = es.calculate_enrichment_score(less100=False, greater25k=False)
+df_crestgv = es.calculate_enrichment_score(less100=False, greater25k=False)
 df_cover   = es.get_coverage()
 ```

 You can find some helpful parameter information using:
 ```
-es = esvar(genetic=genetic)
+cgv = crestgv(genetic=genetic)
-help(es)
+help(cgv)
 ```

-We created a Jupyter Notebook with a heatmap plot as ESVAR example run (see [heatmap_test.ipynb](https://github.com/Genome-Function-Initiative-Oxford/ESVAR/blob/main/heatmap_test.ipynb)).
+We created a Jupyter Notebook with a heatmap plot as CREST-GV example run (see [heatmap_test.ipynb](https://github.com/Genome-Function-Initiative-Oxford/CREST-GV/blob/main/heatmap_test.ipynb)).

 #### 2) from a terminal:
-- for a single data collection ```python esvar.py -g genetics_test/Bcell_GO_0035456.tsv -cn super_pbmc -o test_api/single_run```
+- for a single data collection ```python crestgv.py -g genetics_test/Bcell_GO_0035456.tsv -cn super_pbmc -o test_api/single_run```
-- for all data collection ```python esvar.py -g genetics_test/Bcell_GO_0035456.tsv -o test_api/all_run -ra True```
+- for all data collection ```python crestgv.py -g genetics_test/Bcell_GO_0035456.tsv -o test_api/all_run -ra True```

 Here some usage information
 ```
-usage: esvar.py \
+usage: crestgv.py \
 	-g/--genetic [Required.
 Path to genetic file.] : str \
 	-nof/--number_of_folds [Number of folds to create backgound using the 1000genomes.] : int \
 	-o/--output [Directory where to save the scores.]  : str \